RiteshY098/AirBnb-swift/README.md

 - **Reviews and Ratings**: Accommodations display user reviews and ratings.
 - **API Integration**: The app communicates with a backend server via json.

-## Concepts Demonstrated

-### 1. Protocols

-- `AccommodationDataProvider`: Defines methods for fetching accommodation data from the server.
-- `BookingDelegate`: Allows communication between the booking flow and other parts of the app.

-### 2. Enumerations

-- `AccommodationType`: Represents different types of accommodations (e.g., apartment, house, villa).
-- `BookingStatus`: Indicates the status of a booking (e.g., pending, confirmed, canceled).

 ## Installation